Mazatán, Chiapas: Ojo de Agua

 Later, Ojo de Agua rose to prominence.

 Ojo de Agua is an important archaeological area in the Mazatán municipality.
 This was part of the ancient Aztec province Soconusco, nestled in a bend of the Coatán River.

 Ojo de Agua is the earliest known site in Mesoamerica with formal pyramids built around plazas.
 The site covers about 200 hectares and it is dated to 1200-1000 B.C.
 It is a planned settlement, and the platform mounds are laid out in a deliberate alignment oriented to magnetic north.

 Some of the artifacts found in Mazatan area have been sourced from the Olmec San Lorenzo Tenochtitlán region.

 Ojo de Agua was later replaced by La Blanca and Ujuxte.

-In 1526, Mazatan becomes part of the Royal Order, in 1628 became part of the parish of Tuxtla Chico and in 1774 became part annexed to Tapachula; in 1942 by governor decerto rises to the level of range municipality.
+In 1526, Mazatan becomes part of the Royal Order, in 1628 became part of the parish of Tuxtla Chico and in 1774 became part annexed to Tapachula; in 1942 it was risen to the category of range by gubernatorial decree.